-January 31, 2014 and on or before March 2, 2014 (90 to 120 days prior to the first anniversary of this year's Annual Meeting) in order for such proposal to be considered timely.
-If, however, the date of the 2014 Annual Meeting is more than 30 days before or more than 60 days after May 31, 2014, stockholders must submit such nominations or proposals no earlier than the close of business on the 120th day prior to the 2014 Annual Meeting, and no later than the close of business on the later of the 90th day prior to the 2014 Annual Meeting or the 10th day following the date on which public disclosure of the date of the 2014 Annual Meeting is first made by the Company.
-In addition, with respect to nominations for directors, if the number of directors to be elected at the 2014 Annual Meeting is increased and there is no public announcement by us naming all of the nominees for director or specifying the size of the increased Board of Directors by February 20, 2014 (100 days prior to the first anniversary of this year's Annual Meeting), notice will also be considered timely, but only with respect to nominees for any new positions created by such increase, if it is delivered to our Secretary at our principal executive offices no later than the close of business on the 10th day following the day on which such public announcement is first made by the Company.
-Any proposal nominating a director candidate must also comply with the requirements above under "Proposal 1.
-Election of Directors-The Board of Directors-Director Nominations by Stockholders."
+Requirements for Proposals Not Intended for Inclusion in Proxy Materials and for Nomination of Director Candidates.
+Stockholders who wish to nominate persons for election to the Board of Directors at the 2016 annual meeting of stockholders or who wish to present a proposal at the 2016 annual meeting of stockholders, but whose stockholder proposal will not be included in the proxy materials we distribute for such meeting, must deliver written notice of the nomination or proposal to our Secretary no earlier than February 6, 2016 and no later than March 7, 2016.
+If, however, the date of the 2016 Annual Meeting is more than 30 days before or more than 60 days after June 6, 2016, stockholders must submit such nominations or proposals no earlier than the close of business on the 120th day prior to the 2016 Annual Meeting, and no later than the close of business on the later of the 90th day prior to the 2016 Annual Meeting or the 10th day following the date on which public disclosure of the date of the 2016 Annual Meeting is first made by the Company.
+In addition, with respect to nominations for directors, if the number of directors to be elected at the 2016 Annual Meeting is increased and there is no public announcement by us naming all of the nominees for director or specifying the size of the increased Board of Directors by February 26, 2016 (100 days prior to the first anniversary of this year's Annual Meeting), notice will also be considered timely, but only with respect to nominees for any new positions created by such increase, if it is delivered to our Secretary at our principal executive offices no later than the close of business on the 10th day following the day on which such public announcement is first made by the Company.
+Any proposal nominating a director candidate must also comply with the requirements under Section 3.04(a)(ii) of our Bylaws.
+If a stockholder's written notice is not received between the dates specified above and does not satisfy these additional informational requirements, the notice w